 At AMC Networks being diverse, equitable, and inclusive is more than a business imperative that spurs creativity and drives innovation.
 It’s at the heart of who we are and what we believe.
 We think, operate, and create using DEI as a lever for positive change in three critical areas: Our Talent & Workplace, Our Content, and Our Greater Purpose.

 Telling authentic stories starts from within – by forging a diverse, equitable and inclusive workforce and culture that recognizes, celebrates, and empowers everyone.
-This means we work to increase our pipeline of underrepresented talent and create more equal pathways for development and advancement.
+This means we work to increase our pipeline of underrepresented talent and create pathways for development and advancement.
 It means we ensure equity in our pay and people practices.
 And it means we provide everyone with the resources they need to make a positive impact at our company and in society.

-of our senior leaders identify as women
+of our global senior leaders identify as women

 Learning Together